Fix version mismatch errors

 npm install

-If using Docker, update your container image to a compatible version:
+If you use Docker, update your container image to a compatible version.
+Stop the current container, update your docker-compose.yml with the correct version, then restart:

 # Stop current container